The Murderess by Alexander Papadiamantis

 The analysis of the novel’s final scene

-At the end of the story Chadoula the Murderess is trapped under the tidal waves while trying to escape the police.
-She wishes to reach the old temple of St. Saviour to confess her crimes to one of the local monks.
-It is important to note that although St. Saviour is an exiting place on the island of Skiathos, its role at the end of the story is symbolic.
+At the end of the story, Chadoula the Murderess is trapped under the tidal waves while trying to escape the police.
+She wishes to reach the old temple of St. Saviour to confess her crimes to a local monk.
+It is important to note that although St. Saviour is an exciting place on the island of Skiathos, its role at the end of the story is symbolic.
 It relates to Chadoula’s attempt to find forgiveness and redemption for her crimes.

-The vineyard that was Chadoula’s wedding dowry is the projection of the reasons, for which she has committed her crimes.
-The vineyard symbolises the financial burdens of any family that has to produce substantial dowries for their daughters.
-While drowning under the sea, Fragogiannou realises the futility of her crimes, which were unnecessary, as her vineyard and other possessions would have been enough to pass on as wedding dowries to her own offsprings.
-Chadoula’s greed confused her mind and made her think that the only way not to go through the financial burdens of her own parents, was to murder her own children and grand-children.
+The vineyard that was Chadoula’s wedding dowry is the projection of the reasons for which she has committed her crimes.
+The vineyard symbolises the financial burdens faced by any family that must provide substantial dowries for their daughters.
+While drowning under the sea, Fragogiannou realises the futility of her crimes, which were unnecessary, as her vineyard and other possessions would have been enough to pass on as wedding dowries to her own offspring.
+Chadoula’s greed confused her mind and made her think that the only way not to go through the financial burdens of her own parents was to murder her own children and grandchildren.
 Unfortunately, during the last minute of her struggle to survive the waves, she realises the exact opposite: even if she dies, the vineyard will remain where it stands, waiting for the next younger offspring to inherit it.
-A modern Greek aphorism explains this particular paradox as follows: “of whatever we own, we will take nothing with us to the afterlife” (Smyrnaios, anecdotal quote from the island of Lesbos).
+A modern Greek aphorism explains this paradox as follows: “Of whatever we own, we will take nothing with us to the afterlife” (Smyrnaios, an anecdotal quote from the island of Lesbos).

-The scene of Chadoulas’ drowning takes place as a manifestation of nature’s revenge.
-Death comes in the form of divine retribution, which is a pattern resembling Dostoyevsky's Crime and Punishment (Beaton 1996, 113).
+The scene of Chadoulas’ drowning is a manifestation of nature’s revenge.
+Death comes in the form of divine retribution, which is a pattern resembling Dostoyevsky’s Crime and Punishment (Beaton 1996, 113).
 Papadiamantis notes that Chadoula’s death comes “halfway between divine and human justice” (“εις το ήμιση του δρόμου, μεταξύ της θείας και της ανθρώπινης δικαιοσύνης”) (Papadiamantis 1988 [1903], 157).
 This specific quote requires further analysis.

-During the drowning scene, the church of St. Saviour stands on one edge of the coastal cliff and Chadoula is desperately trying to reach it.
+During the drowning scene, the church of St. Saviour stands on one edge of the coastal cliff, and Chadoula is desperately trying to reach it.
 The name of this church is symbolic and relates to the Christian principle of soul-redemption.
 A little before the end, Chadoula realises that she cannot escape the law, which is represented by the local policemen who are after her.
-Therefore, she seeks divine redemption though her confession to the church of St. Saviour.
-She wishes to redeem her consciousness, express her repentance and free herself from her torturing guilts.
-Regardless how tough Chadoula is, fear and guilt form integral parts of human nature.
+Therefore, she seeks divine redemption through her confession to the church of St. Saviour.
+She wishes to redeem her consciousness, express her repentance and free herself from her torturing guilt.
+Regardless of how tough Chadoula is, fear and guilt form integral parts of human nature.
 On the other edge of the coastal Cliff stands the police, whose duty is to arrest her and bring her to justice.
 Human justice, however, is cruel and human laws bear no forgiveness.
-Chadoula’s drowning leaves the audience with an obvious question: what king of justuce does her death serve?
+Chadoula’s drowning leaves the audience with an obvious question: what kind of justice does her death serve?
 Papadiamantis, who was the son of a priest, offers his own answer: Chadoulas’ death is halfway between divine and human justice.

 Conclusions

 The Murderess by Alexander Papadiamantis is a novel that displays the most characteristic features of Greek Naturalism.
-The story takes place in a rural environment and the descriptions of the events and their protagonists are based on the principles of Ethography and Psychography.
+The story takes place in a rural environment, and the descriptions of the events and their protagonists are based on the principles of Ethography and Psychography.
 Papadiamantis also follows the basic methodologies of European Naturalism in literature.
 These include a scientific approach based on ‘experiment and observation’ techniques in order to sketch the psychological causes behind the protagonists’ actions.
-Furthermore, the author employs his personal experiences and memories from the island of Skiathos to set the social background of his story.
+Furthermore, the author draws on his personal experiences and memories of Skiathos to establish the social background of his story.

-Papadiamantis uses retrospective narrations, which interrupt the flow of the story, in order to present individual events from the protagonists’ past.
+Papadiamantis uses retrospective narration to interrupt the flow of the story and present individual events from the protagonists’ past.
 Such retrospective narrations allow the reader to gradually construct the psychological profile of the story’s main protagonist, the murderess Chadoula Fragogiannou.
-All flash-backs recall scientific theories from late 19th century biology, such as the the ‘survival of the fittest’ and the ‘power of heredity’.
+All flashbacks recall scientific theories from late 19th-century biology, such as the‘ survival of the fittest’ and the ‘power of heredity’.

-The end of the story is tragic and highlights the futility of human actions.
+The story ends tragically and highlights the futility of human action.
 This futility is based on a natural law, for which every action calls for a counter-action; therefore, every crime has its own punishment.
-There is a reference to the split between human and divine justice, which reminds philosophical approaches and social theories of the 19th century.
+There is a reference to the split between human and divine justice, which reminds us of philosophical approaches and social theories of the 19th century.
 However, in Papadiamantis’ novel, justice is delivered by the forces of nature, which satisfy both human and divine volition.

 Bibliography